 Think positive.
 You have the best of company.

 Also, you must remember that life is always in flux.
 At one moment you have so much time to yourself and quiet time to reflect.
 And in the blink of an eye, life changes and you are bombarded by familial duties and demands and wishing for those quiet and still moments.

-If you cannot do any of the above, you can still find online support.
+If you feel lonely in Ramadan, you can find online support.
 Support from people who have been in your shoes can make a universe of difference.